micheldearaujo/NoSQLSentimentAnalysis/README.md

     }

-As there will be thousands of restaurants and each restaurant have hundreds of reviews, this schema will lead us in a collection with a number of documents that goesfrom a hundred thousands to millions.
+As there will be thousands of restaurants and each restaurant have hundreds of reviews, this schema will lead us in a collection with a number of documents that goes from a hundred thousands to millions.
 We also will be able to query for each restaurant isolated, reviewer and sentiments.

 The second schema uses arrays to store the reviews.
 In this schema, each document will represent one